d33pthi/WindowsInstaller/README.txt

 	b) Start menu shortcut
 	c) Osdag shortcut in the Osdag installation directory

-Note: Please note the following things.
+Note: Please be mindful of the following things.
 	a) When running Osdag for the first time, it might take a few minutes (depending on your system) for Osdag to open.
 	b) If you have installed Osdag in a location where administrative privileges are required, you have to right click on any of the above shortcuts and click "Run as administrator" to run Osdag.